Dear Middle School Families,

 Faculty Appreciation Planning & Raffle Solicitation

-Perhaps you prefer to donate money for the purchase of additional items?
+If you prefer to donate money for the purchase of additional items:

-If you wish to contribute to both raffles, please donate to one and indicate in the comment section how you wish your donation to be divided between the two events.
+To contribute to both raffles, donate to one and indicate in the comment section how you wish your donation to be divided between the two events.